 The obvious solution to avoiding vaping niccups, is to refrain from too heavy vaping sessions and reduce the amount of nicotine in your e-liquids.
 At Totally Wicked, we offer a variety of e-liquids with a range of nicotine strengths.
-They range from 0mg/ml (zero nicotine) to 36mg/ml (3.6% nicotine).
+They range from 0mg/ml (zero nicotine) to 18mg/ml (1.8% nicotine).

-Also, make sure you are not ingesting any drops of e-liquid from your cartridge as this consumption of nicotine is also very likely to lead to the occasional hiccup.
-If you find this is the case, your best bet would be to purchase a new e-cig.
+Also, make sure you are not ingesting any drops of e-liquid from your e-cig as this consumption of nicotine is also very likely to lead to the occasional hiccup.
+If you find this is the case, your best bet might be trying a different style of vape tank or e-cig.